-- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider Newsletters promoting the Health Management Programs, including how to enroll patients and outcomes of the programs. - Clinical Practice Guidelines - Preventive Health Guidelines
+- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider Newsletters promoting the Health Management Programs, including how to enroll patients and outcomes of the programs. - · Clinical Practice Guidelines - Preventive Health Guidelines - Case Management collaboration with the Member's Provider - Faxing a Provider Collaboration Form to the Member's Provider when indicated

-Additional information on health management programs is available from your local Passport Healthcare Services department toll free at (800) 578-0775.
+Additional information on health management programs is available from your local Molina Healthcare Services department toll free at (866) 891-2320.